a-i-a-d/Tankie/README.md

 ## Hardware Setup

 ## Software Requirments
-This project is currently for ArduinoIDE, but eventually will be switched to PlatformIO.
+This project is currently built with ArduinoIDE, but eventually will be switched to PlatformIO.
 To build the firmware, you will need to install aditional arduino libraries listed below.

 ### Tools
 - [ArduinoIDE 2.2.1 or newer](https://www.arduino.cc/en/software/)